cs4241-c25/a2-DRMihaichuk/README.md

 Attack or Special Attack is higher by a significant amount.
 It also can either be a sweeper, staller, or generalist depending on whether it is more offense or defense oriented.

+Glitch link is found [here](https://glitch.com/edit/#!/a2-drmihaichuk?path=README.md%3A1%3A0) for your convenience

 ## Technical Achievements
 - **Tech Achievement 1**: Have both the table and form readily available on one page
 - **Tech Achievement 2**: Able to modify existing by following the instructions above the form